google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/get-started/graphicalcontent-4.md

 Here, we started with the already-resized version starting at 220k, then cropped it, saving it to the version seen above at 115k.
-That's a 52% reduction, and the photo now focuses on the important parts (yes, the doghouse is important) at half the file size.
+That's a 52% reduction, and the photo now focuses on the important parts (yes, the doghouse is important!) at half the file size.
 All the required information is there, it's just more efficiently presented.

-###Reduce image quality
+### Reduce image quality

 Of course, we want our images to look as good as possible, within reason, so that means saving JPGs at 100% quality, right?
 Not necessarily.
 In most (which is to say nearly all) cases,